Building a Home in Atlanta: Tips for Success

 • Stay Informed: Throughout the entire construction process, keep in constant communication with your builder.
 Regular updates and site visits can help you ensure everything is on track and pivot with agility should the situation change.

 • Be Flexible: The timeframe above can be expected –– but it can’t be guaranteed.
 This means that, when building a home in Atlanta, flexibility becomes less of a necessity and more of a superpower.
 When you sell your existing home to Truehold, you can access your home equity to build your dream home, and then continue living in your space as a renter until construction is complete.
-Rather than moving into an unfamiliar in-between space, our sale-leaseback can provide you with the flexibility you need to gracefully glide from one home to another.
+Rather than moving into an unfamiliar in-between space, our sell and stay transaction can provide you with the flexibility you need to gracefully glide from one home to another.
 Research renting vs. buying in Atlanta to make an informed decision.

 Sources: